Efficient simulation of low-entanglement bosonic Gaussian states in polynomial time: Introduction

 \section{Introduction}

 The quest for quantum advantage---the demonstration of a quantum device performing a task provably intractable for any classical machine---has become a central objective in quantum science and technology.
 Among the platforms proposed for this pursuit, the boson sampling problem~\cite{Aaronson2011,Broome2013,Tillmann2013,Spring2013,Crespi2013,WangH2017,HeY2017,Loredo2017} has emerged as a leading candidate.
 A particularly prominent variant is Gaussian boson sampling (GBS)~\cite{Lund2014}, in which squeezed vacuum states are injected into a linear-optical circuit and subsequently measured by photon-number-resolving detectors~\cite{ZhongHS2019,ZhongHS2020,Zhong2021,Madsen2022,Deng2023}.
 The output probabilities are proportional to matrix hafnians~\cite{Hamilton2017}, and since hafnian computing is \#P-hard~\cite{Valiant1979,Aaronson2011}, the exact classical simulation of GBS is widely believed to require exponential time.
+Crucially, this hardness arises not from the Gaussian nature of the input states, but from the non-Gaussianity of the photon-counting basis, where amplitudes are governed by the hafnian.

 This theoretical hardness, however, is softened by two important considerations.
 First, realistic photonic systems inevitably experience noise and photon loss.
 When the effective loss is sufficiently large, the computational hardness of GBS can break down, making the problem efficiently simulable on classical hardware~\cite{Kalai2014,Rahimi-Keshari2015,Oszmaniec2018,Qi2020,Aharonov2023,Oh2023,Oh2024}.
 Second, and more fundamentally, \#P-hardness of the exact problem does not preclude the existence of efficient \emph{approximate} classical algorithms.
 This leads to a central dichotomy: quantum advantage is determined not by the idealized complexity of GBS, but by whether the best classical approximation algorithms can reproduce experimental data with high fidelity and efficiency.
 Pushing the limits of classical simulation is therefore essential for charting the true frontier of quantum computation.